prebid/prebid.github.io/_includes/sub-recipes/ios/gam-bidding-only-html-banner.md

 }
 ```

-If you want to support several ad sizes, you also need to implement `GADBannerViewDelegate` to adjust banner view size according to the creative size
+If you want to support several ad sizes, you also need to implement `GADBannerViewDelegate` to adjust banner view size according to the creative size.

+In case you use a single-size banner (e.g., 300x250), you don't need to make a call to the `AdViewUtils.findPrebidCreativeSize` routine because you already know the size of the creative.
+However, you still need to call `bannerView.resize` because the creative in GMA has a default size of 1x1, and without this call, it will be rendered as a pixel.

 ```swift
 func bannerViewDidReceiveAd(_ bannerView: GADBannerView) {